Master of Urban Design

 The portfolio is required and is submitted through Slideroom.
 There is a $6 fee to submit your portfolio.
 Slides, CDs, URLs, and hard copy materials will not be accepted.

 What should I include in my portfolio?

 Do I need an official transcript to apply?

 No. Taubman College only requires official transcripts from those students accepting our offer of admission.
 Applicants will scan and upload an unofficial transcript or certified credentials (scanned from original transcripts) from all universities, colleges, community colleges, study abroad, and summer programs attended.

 Is there an interview process?

 Please write a concise statement outlining your reasons for applying to Taubman College’s Master of Urban Design degree.
 Your ideas should be clear, well stated, and specific.
 The following questions serve only as a guide.
-The essay should be 500-1000 words and clearly communicate to the admissions committee:

-Is there a dual degree program?
+Are there dual degree options?

 - Master of Architecture/Master of Urban Design